guard/listen/README.md

 ## WARNING

-The `v2.0` branch is a work in progress and doesn't work as the moment!
+The `v2.0` branch is a work in progress!

 ## Features